+16 Chair of Governors in the event of an allegation against the Headteacher

+17 Duty LADO 01392 384964 or email ladosecure-mailbox@devon.gcsx.gov.uk

-- 27.1.
-We acknowledge that staff must only ever use physical intervention as a last resort, when a child is endangering him/herself or others, and that at all times it must be the minimal force necessary to prevent injury to another person. - 27.2.
-Such events should be recorded and signed by a witness. - 27.3.
-Staff who are likely to need to use physical intervention will be appropriately trained in the Positive Options technique. - 27.4.
-We understand that physical intervention of a nature which causes injury or distress to a child may be considered under child protection or disciplinary procedures. - 27.5.
-We recognise that touch is appropriate in the context or working with children, and all staff have been given 'Safe Practice' guidance to ensure they are clear about their professional boundary.14
+We acknowledge that staff must only ever use physical intervention as a last resort, when a child is endangering him/herself or others, and that at all times it must be the minimal force necessary to prevent injury to another person.

-14 'Guidance on Safer Working Practices is available on the DfE website
+Such events should be recorded and signed by a witness.

+Staff who are likely to need to use physical intervention will be appropriately trained.

+We understand that physical intervention of a nature which causes injury or distress to a child may be considered under child protection or disciplinary procedures.

+We recognise that touch is appropriate in the context or working with children, and all staff have been given 'Safe Practice' guidance to ensure they are clear about their professional boundary.

-28. Confidentiality and sharing information
+28. Confidentiality, sharing information and GDPR

-- 28.1.
 All staff will understand that child protection issues warrant a high level of confidentiality, not only out of respect for the pupil and staff involved but also to ensure that information being released into the public domain does not compromise evidence.

-- 28.2.
 Staff should only discuss concerns with the DSL, headteacher/principal or chair of governors (depending on who is the subject of the concern).
-That person will then decide who else needs to have the information and they will disseminate it on a 'need-to-¬know' basis.
+That person will then decide who else needs to have the information and they will disseminate it on a 'need-to-know' basis.

-- 28.3.
-However, following a number of cases where senior leaders in school had failed to act upon concerns raised by staff, Keeping Children Safe in Education (2016) emphasises that any member of staff can contact children's social care if they are concerned about a child.
+However, following a number of cases where senior leaders in school had failed to act upon concerns raised by staff, Keeping Children Safe in Education (2018) emphasises that any member of staff can contact children's social care if they are concerned about a child.

-- 28.4.
-Child protection information will be stored and handled in line with the Data Protection Act 1998 and HM Gov.Information sharing and Advice for practitioners providing safeguarding services to children, young people, parents and carers, March 2016
+Child protection information will be stored and handled in line with the Data Protection Act 2018 and HM Government Information Sharing and Advice for practitioners providing safeguarding services to children, young people, parents and carers, July 2018

-- 28.5.
-Information sharing is guided by the following principles.
-The information is:
+Information sharing is guided by the following principles:

-- o necessary and proportionate
+- · necessary and proportionate

-- o relevant
+- relevant

-- o adequate
+- adequate

-- o accurate
+- accurate

 - timely

 - secure

+Fears about sharing information cannot be allowed to stand in the way of the need to promote the welfare and protect the safety of children.

-This policy also links to our policies on:
+29. This policy also links to our policies on:

 - Behaviour

 - Staff Behaviour Policy / Code of Conduct

-- Whistleblowing,
+- Whistleblowing

-- Anti-bullying,
+- Anti-bullying

 - Health & Safety

-- Allegations against staff,
+- Allegations against staff

-- Parental concerns,

-- Attendance,

-- Curriculum
+- Attendance

 - PSHE

 - Teaching and Learning

 - Administration of medicines

-- Drug Education

 - Sex and Relationships Education

 - Physical intervention

 - E-Safety, including staff use of mobile phones

 - Risk Assessment

 - Recruitment and Selection

-- Child Sexual Exploitation

 - Intimate Care

 - Radicalisation and Extremism